Navigating Brand Protection and Trademarks for Social Media Influencers

-The trademark application process can take anywhere from several months to a year or on rare occasions- longer.
+The trademark application process can take anywhere from several months to a year, but on rare occasions it can take longer.
 This depends chiefly on the wait times with the USPTO at the time of your application.

 One commonly misunderstood feature of trademark registration is that registration confers global rights and priority.
-Unfortunately, trademark law is jurisdictional and territorial- a US registration gives you registration rights in the US.
+Unfortunately, trademark law is jurisdictional and territorial: a United States registration gives you registration rights in the United States.
 Consequently, to obtain registration protections in other countries, it is necessary to file applications in those countries where your mark will be in use.

 What are the next steps?

 If you’re serious about protecting your hard-earned personal/social media brand elements, connect with a trademark attorney to get the process started.
 At Founders Legal, we offer free consultations to assess your needs and guide you through the next steps of the process.
 Click here to schedule your free consultation.